Tesla is patenting a clever way to train Autopilot with augmented camera images

 “Augmentation may provide generalization and greater robustness to the model prediction, particularly when images are clouded, occluded, or otherwise do not provide clear views of the detectable objects.
 These approaches may be particularly useful for object detection and in autonomous vehicles.
 This approach may also be beneficial for other situations in which the same camera configurations may be deployed to many devices.
 Since these devices may have a consistent set of sensors in a consistent orientation, the training data may be collected with a given configuration, a model may be trained with augmented data from the collected training data, and the trained model may be deployed to devices having the same configuration.”

 Among the most notable aspects of Tesla’s recent patent is the use of “cutouts,” which allow Tesla’s neural networks to be trained using an optimized set of images.
-This was something that was discussed by former Tesla Autopilot engineer Eshak Mir in a Third Row Podcast interview, where he hinted at a process adopted in the electric car maker’s ongoing Autopilot rewrite that helped lay out “all the camera images” from a vehicle “into one view.”
+This was something that was discussed by former Tesla Autopilot engineer Eshak Mir in a Third Row Podcast interview, where he hinted at a system adopted in the electric car maker’s ongoing Autopilot rewrite that helped lay out “all the camera images” from a vehicle “into one view.”
 Such a process has the potential to help Tesla with 3D labeling, especially since the images used for neural network training are stitched together.
-Tesla’s patent seems to describe a very similar process to the system described by the former Autopilot engineer.
+Tesla’s patent seems to reference a system that is very similar to that described by the former Autopilot engineer.

 “As a further example, the images may be augmented with a“cutout” function that removes a portion of the original image.
 The removed portion of the image may then be replaced with other image content, such as a specified color, blur, noise, or from another image.
 The number, size, region, and replacement content for cutouts may be varied and may be based on the label of the image (e.g., the region of interest in the image, or a bounding box for an object).”